-The thing about the deadlift is that it targets certain muscle groups, then recruits many more to help support and stabilise the movement.
-It’s simple to incorporate into our workout routine and allows for progression by working up the weight.
+The thing about the deadlift is that it targets its focal muscle groups, then recruits many more to help support and stabilise the movement.
+It’s simple to incorporate into your workout routine and allows for progression by working up the weight.

-The posterior chain is a group of muscles than run down the back of your body including your back, glutes, and hamstrings and are all involved in the deadlift.
-The quads also get some attention too, meaning that with this one simple exercise we’re working out a large proportion of our lower body.
+The posterior chain is a group of muscles that run down the back of your body, including your back, glutes, and hamstrings.
+The deadlift recruits all the muscles in your posterior chain and works the quads, meaning that you can develop your lower body strength with this one simple exercise.

-We’re sure we don’t need to say any more.
-It’s clear the deadlift is an important player in strength training.
+The deadlift is a crucial player in strength training.
 So, here are some variations to incorporate into your routine.

 The conventional deadlift

 Let’s start with the traditional deadlift.
-There are three phases to the deadlift and it’s important to nail all of them.
+There are four phases to the deadlift, and it’s important to nail all of them.

 The double overhand grip is the most natural way to lift.
 Your hands should be over the top of the bar, with your thumbs under.
 This is the most common and the safest way to grip the barbell.

 The mixed grip involves one hand gripping over the bar and the other under the bar.
 This is used when your grip strength becomes a limiting factor in lifting.
-Lots of power lifters struggle with the issue of not being able to lift as heavy because their grip strength is fatigued, but not their strength to deadlift.
+Lots of powerlifters struggle with the issue of not being able to lift as heavy because their grip strength is fatigued, but not their legs.
 So, to combat this and stop the bar rolling out of their hands, they place one underneath.
 The only thing to watch here is that you swap your hands around frequently.
-Having a different grip recruits slightly different muscles in the arms and you don’t want to develop any imbalances.
+Having a different grip recruits slightly different muscles in the arms, and you don’t want to develop any imbalances.

 The hook grip is when you hook your thumb under the bar and wrap your fingers around it.
-It helps to stop the bar slipping, but is quite uncomfortable and will take some getting used to.
+It helps stop the bar slipping but is quite uncomfortable and will take some getting used to.

 The Romanian deadlift is a slight variation of the conventional deadlift that recruits the glutes and the hamstrings more and the lower back less.
-It has a shorter range of motion and you might not put the barbell back on the ground.
-There’s a slight difference in the way you hinge at the hips, meaning that the tension is kept mostly in the hamstrings.
+It has a shorter range of motion, and you might not put the barbell back on the ground.
+There’s a slight difference in how you hinge at the hips, meaning that the tension is kept mainly in the hamstrings.

 The Single leg RDL